Checkout all the sneakers celebrating the Year of the Dragon 2024

 Icy blue paints and rich reds take over this Air Jordan 38 iteration and we’re in awe!
 Dressed in a cedar and dark red palette for the most part, these sneakers are thematically balanced with jade green and sky blue on the midsole and laces.
 The kicks celebrate the holiday season without compromising on their court-ready appeal.
 A subtle hint of gold appears with the Jumpman at the sock liner.

-Expected release date and price: These kicks will likely hit the shelves on January 24, retailing around USD 200.
+Expected release date and price: These kicks will likely hit the shelves on January 24, retailing around USD 200 (INR 16,000 approx.).

 You can find all these sneakers online via the Nike SNKRS website as well as at select retailers.